Nexmo/nexmo-developer/_tutorials/en/voice/voice-api/play-audio-ruby/create-voice-rubyproj.md

 ---
-title: Create Server Folder and Files
+title: Create the Project Folder and Files
 description: This describes how to create a Sintra server for a Ruby Voice Application.
 ---